To date, our BBN teams across the United States and internationally have donated over 100,000 hours of community service, and counting.

 Two awards are available to BBN teams on a monthly basis:

-The annual Heart of Humanism awards recognize sterling service from BBN teams and individual humanists who have made extraordinary contributions to compassionate humanism.
+The annual Heart of Humanism awards recognize sterling service from BBN teams and individuals who have made extraordinary contributions to compassionate humanism.

 Humanism at Work: awarded to the team with the most volunteer hours

 Eat.
 Sleep.
 Volunteer.
 Repeat: awarded to the team with the most volunteer events in that calendar year